Dragon8029/100-days-of-code/myLog.md

 Day 33: January 24, 2018

-Today's Progress: Copleted the CSS3 in 30 day course.
+Today's Progress: Completed the CSS3 in 30 day course.
+Finished LocalStorage from #JavaScript30.
+Continued reading up on JavaSript.

+Thoughts: Still trying to understand JavaScript.